satellytes/satellytes.com/blog-posts/enterprises-benefit-from-scoped-npm-registries.md

 For encoding you could use the command line `echo -n 'my-string' | base64` (bash) or an IDE (e.g. vscode with plugin).
 Or alternatively you could even use a REPL (e.g. [JS REPL](https://nodejs.dev/learn/how-to-use-the-nodejs-repl) with the following command in JavaScript `Buffer.from('username:password', 'binary').toString('base64')`).

 >💡 If you use the command-line, the password is saved in plaintext into the command-line history and can be retrieved from there.
-You should delete the password afterward (e.g. for bash you can delete the complete history with `history -c`)
+As a good practice, you should delete the command from the command-line history afterwards.

 >💡 There are also base64 encoder websites.
 You should never enter a productive username and/or password there.
 Use these only for testing purposes.